quicwg/ops-drafts/draft-ietf-quic-applicability.md

 associated with protocols known to be vulnerable to reflection attacks.
 Note that following the general guidance for client implementations given in
 {{?RFC6335}}, to use ephemeral ports in the range 49152–65535, has the effect of avoiding these ports.
+Note that other source ports might be reflection vectors as well.

 # Connection Migration